andersberliner/smelling_sepsis/README.md

 ### Series

 It's a series of models because it needs to answer the question of how quicly can you diagnose my sepsis, not just how accutately.
-Consider again Figure Two, where the data extends to 18 hours.
+Consider again [Figure Two](fig02), where the data extends to 18 hours.
 Could you make the same predicitions about species if you only had, for example, half of the data (up to 9 hours)?
 What about at 12 hours?
 Since my objective is to not just accurately, but also quickly diagnose sepsis, early time model performance is extremely important.
 Class difference at early times are much more subtle than at later times, so you would expect a model trained with 18 hours of data to perform poorly on only 6 hours of data, and vice versa (not to mention that, unless you are smart in your feature extraction, they are likely to require different numbers of features).

 To allow for course correction or increasing confidence of one diagnosis or the next, the models should inform each other.
 I like to think of the "did I miss my turn" example when you're trying to get some place you haven't been to before.
 Shortly after missing your turn, you might not be particularly confident one way or the other.
 But as time continues and you continue to see unexpected landmarks, you would become more concerned.
 It's not a memory-less process: each individual unexpected steet sign might not, on its own, convince you that your lost,  but their repeated observation is what makes you turn around.

-To accomplish this, I built a series of cascading models where the probabilities at the previous timestep are fed as additional features to the current timestep, shown diagrammatically in Figure Four.
+To accomplish this, I built a series of cascading models where the probabilities at the previous timestep are fed as additional features to the current timestep, shown diagrammatically in [Figure Four](fig04).

-#### Figure Four - Series of Models
+#### <a name="fig04"></a> Figure Four - Series of Models

 *A series of cascading models is constructed, where the set of probabilities from model built with i-1 timesteps, {p<sub>i-1</sub>}, is fed to the model cascade at time t<sub>i</sub>.*

 ![Figure Four - series](img/series.png)

 ## <a name="features"></a> Longitudinal Analysis

+The analysis of repeated measures of the same subjects is known as longitudinal analysis.
+It's generally used in, for example, clinical trials where it's more cost effective to sign-up 100 people and track their health multiple times over the course of a few years than it is to sign up a 1,000 or 10,000 people and check their heath once.
+Then you answer questions like: do the participants receiving the cholesterol drug have different changes in LDL and HDL overtime versus the placebo group?
+Can I predict which drug will be most effective for this patient given their health history and what I know about the efficacy of different drugs on similar patients?

+If you were to describe my problem in one sentence, it would be a multinomial logistitic regression problem with longitudinal effects.
+So my first approach was to try and use these types of models.

+The big difference between linear or logistic regression in longitudinal analysis and standard regression is the structure of the covariance matrix.
+When you regress, for example, engine size versus mpg, each data point is an individual car, so each observation is assumed independent.
+Furthermore, it is assumed that a single variance, s<sup>2</sup>, describes the variance of each of the data points and is the diagonal of the covariance matrix.
+The observations X<sub>i</sub> and X<sub>i+1</sub> are assumed to be not correlated (the off-diagonal terms in the covariance matrix are 0).
+Regression is the fitting of a univariate normal distribution.

+In longitudinal analysis, the individual data points are necessarily not independent.
+In our cholesterol drug, LDL/HDL example, if someone started with higher baseline cholesterol levels, you expect the next measure of their cholesterol to be somewhat close to the first measure.
+This, effectively, means your data's distribution around any best fit line should be "tighter" than in the usual regression case.
+Depending upon the level of correlation between repeated measures, the covariance can have many non-zero terms.
+Regression is the fitting of a multivariate normal distribution where all the terms in the covariance matrix must be computed.

+I'm not aware of any python packages for generalized linear mixed effects *("generalized linear" since its logistic regression, "mixed effects" because of the mixed effects of repeated obervations from a single trial)*.
+R has at least a couple of implementations: lme4 with glmr and mcmcglm.
+I tried to use both of these with this project (and experimented with the rpy2 wrapper to access them through python), but unforunately they can't handle data of my type.

+In mcmcglm, the structure of the covariance matrix can't be specified.
+This matters because our 219 features (each of which is repeatedly observed 60-145 times), are necessarily correlated beyond just the each feature is correlated with itself in time.
+Recall that the 219 features came from 73 spots broken into 3 color channels each.
+Thus the color channels from a given spot are correlated *(another idea for future work is experimenting with different color scale transformations to more appropriately incorporate this into my models)*.
+Additionally, many of the spots respond to the same chemical compounds.
+As a toy example, presume both spot 5 and spot 6 respond to carbon dioxide.
+Although they won't respond identically, once bacteria start to produce carbon dioxide in significant amounts, there responses will be correlated.

+lme4 allows for specifying the structure of the covariance matrix.
+But I could not get it to converge for data of this size (see [data](#data) for more details).
+In fact, even with very small subsets of the data, resulting in only 10,000 or so terms to estimate in the covariance matrix, I could not get this solution to converge.

+Fitzmaurice, Laird and Ware in their excellent [Applied Longitudinal Analysis, 2nd edition](http://www.hsph.harvard.edu/fitzmaur/ala2e/), provide sample datasets and sample R code for the use of lme4 and glmer to solve generalized linear mixed effects models.
+You can view the sample code [here](http://www.hsph.harvard.edu/fitzmaur/ala2e/R_sect_16_5.html) (look at the second example), and download the data in text format [here](http://www.hsph.harvard.edu/fitzmaur/ala2e/ecg-data.txt) (and read about the source of the data [here](http://www.hsph.harvard.edu/fitzmaur/ala2e/ecg.txt)).
+The solvers happily converge for data of this size (about 100 rows).

+### Feature Extraction via Curve Shape Parameters

+Since traditional longitudinal analysis would not work for my dataset, I needed to develop other feature extraction techniques that in some way incoporated the time-correlation of the repeated measures of each spot for a given trial.
+I also wanted to limit my feature space to a sizeable amount since, at timestep 60, I could have 219 features X 60 times = 13,140 features for 1,078 trials.

+Recall from our inspection of the raw data in [Figure Two](fig02) that the shape of the curves more than the value at any given timestep are what makes different bacterial species distinguishable.
+Thus, I suspected that extracting features to describe the shapes of the curves would be the best features.

+To incorporate time-correlation and extract a response curves shape, I curve fit the trace of each spot and each color (at each timestep) to two forms: n<sup>th</sup> order polynomials in time and sigmoidal in time.
+That is, where DI<sub>i,j</sub> is the change in color of spot i over the set of timesteps {t<sub>0</sub>, t<sub>1</sub>,...,t<sub>}</sub>}, I fit:

++ DI<sub>i,j</sub>(t) = b<sub>0</sub> + b<sub>1</sub>t + b<sub>2</sub>t<sup>2</sup> + ... + b<sub>p</sub>t<sup>p</sup>
+	+ polynomial.  p = 4 (in best performing models)
++ DI<sub>i,j</sub>(t) = 1/(A + exp(-kt + B))
+	+ sigmoidal

+Polynomial fitting was easily accompolished using sklearn PolynomialFeatures to generate t, t<sup>2</sup>, ... , t<sup>p</sup> and regressing with either OLS, LassoCV or RidgeCV.
+OLS did a fine job of keeping consistent shape parameters at late t and was computationally much faster than the grid-searching, regularization methods, for which I didn't notice significant model performance.
+I demonstrate some example curves below with raw data and their fourth order fits in [Figure Five](fig05).

+#### <a name="fig05"></a> Figure Five
+*Examples of fourth order polynomimal fits for the change in color of a given spot in time, DI<sub>i,j</sub>(t).
+The colored circles represent the raw data and the similarly colored line the fit.*

 ## <a name="trigger"></a> Designing a Triggered, Series Model